MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ## Phase 3: Further investigate users<a name="investigate"></a>

-When you investigate a user based on an alert or if you saw an alert in an external system, there may be activities that alone may not be cause for alarm, but when Cloud App Security aggregates them together with other activities, the alert may be an indication of a suspicious event.
+When you investigate a user based on an alert or if you saw an alert in an external system, there may be activities that alone may not be cause for alarm, but when Defender for Cloud Apps aggregates them together with other activities, the alert may be an indication of a suspicious event.

 When you investigate a user, you want to ask these questions about the activities and alerts you see: